danieljbae/danieljbae-react_flask_node_interchange/README.md

 ## Project Objectives:

-1. **Backend Interchangeability**: Showcase how different backend technologies, such as Flask (Python) and Node.js (Express), can be used interchangeably to serve the same frontend application.
+- **Backend Interchangeability**: Showcase how different backend technologies, such as Flask (Python) and Node.js (Express), can be used interchangeably to serve the same frontend application.

-2. **Frontend Integration**: Highlight that once the React frontend is built, it can be served directly by any backend.
+- **Frontend Integration**: Highlight that once the React frontend is built, it can be served directly by any backend.
 This eliminates the need for a separate frontend server in production, simplifying deployment and reducing potential points of failure.

-3. **Flexibility**: Emphasize the flexibility and modularity of modern web development.
+- **Flexibility**: Emphasize the flexibility and modularity of modern web development.
 Given a built frontend app, developers have the freedom to choose or switch between different backend technologies based on requirements, without major changes to the frontend.

-## Setup and Running the React Frontend
+## Setup and Running the React Frontend:

 1. Navigate to the `simple-app` directory: